The Four Positions

 During the Reformation, Michael Servetus was burned at the stake in Geneva (1553) for denying the Trinity.
 Faustus Socinus and the Polish Brethren established a fully organised anti-Trinitarian church in Poland with its own academy, printing press, and catechism — the Racovian Catechism (1605), which declared that the Father alone is the one God of Israel and that Jesus of Nazareth is his only begotten Son.
 The Latin edition was provocatively dedicated to King James I of England.
 In 1658, the Polish Brethren were expelled from Poland on pain of death — not refuted, but banished.

 In England, John Biddle was imprisoned repeatedly and his catechism burned by the common hangman (1654).
 Isaac Newton spent decades researching the Trinity and concluded it was a post-biblical corruption — but kept his views secret because open denial was a criminal offence under the Blasphemy Act of 1697.
-John Locke was a crypto-Socinian.
+John Locke was privately a non-Trinitarian and at times was a proponent for distinctly Socinian views.
 John Milton privately rejected the Trinity.
 Joseph Priestley, the discoverer of oxygen, had his home and laboratory burned by a mob for his Unitarian convictions.
 Unitarians were not decriminalised in England until 1813.
+Biblical unitarians hold that Christians have always been promised to encounter persecution, but not that they would do the persecuting.

-Today the tradition continues in Biblical Unitarianism, with growing scholarly engagement from defenders who argue that the earliest Christology was "adoptionist" or "agency" Christology, and that the move to ontological divinity was a later development driven by Hellenistic philosophical categories.
+Today the tradition continues in Biblical Unitarianism, with growing scholarly engagement from defenders who argue that the earliest Christology, and that held by the NT authors themselves, was a Dynamic Monarchian Christology, and that the move to ontological divinity was a later development driven by Hellenistic philosophical categories.
 See The History of Unitarianism for the full story.

 Key passages